Unix: Components

 The inclusion of these components did not make the system large – the original V7 UNIX distribution, consisting of copies of all of the compiled binaries plus all of the source code and documentation occupied less than 10 MB and arrived on a single nine-track magnetic tape, earning its reputation as a portable system.
 The printed documentation, typeset from the online sources, was contained in two volumes.

 The names and filesystem locations of the Unix components have changed substantially across the history of the system.
-Nonetheless, the V7 implementation is considered by many to have the canonical early structure:
+Nonetheless, the V7 implementation has the canonical early structure: